syl20bnr/spacemacs/README.md

 ## Spacemacs logo

-If you are using Ubuntu and Unity then you can add the Spacemacs logo by following the instructions [here][cpaulik-unity-icon].

-If you're on a mac follow [these instructions][icon-mac-instructions].
-You can find an .icns version of the logo by [Nasser Alshammari](http://www.nass3r.com) in [his repository][icon-repository].
+For Ubuntu users, follow this guide to
+[change the logo in Unity][cpaulik-unity-icon].

+For Mac users, you need to [download the .icns version of the logo][icon-repository], then [change the logo on Dock][icon-mac-instructions].

 # Update